 Apart from those shortcuts mentioned above, there are PowerPoint-specific shortcuts that presenters often use to create a neat PowerPoint presentation design.
-Here we categorize it into two, the arrangement shortcuts and object-related shortcuts.
+Here we categorize it into two, arrangement shortcuts and object-related shortcuts.

-1. Arrangement Shortcuts
+1. Arrangement shortcuts

 Here’s a sneak peek at some of the arrangement shortcuts you’ll find in our guide: